Robust Nonlinear Transform Coding: A Framework for Generalizable Joint Source-Channel Coding: Simulation Results

 Fig.~\ref{fig:diff_SNR_PSNR} compares Robust-NTC with baseline schemes on CIFAR-10 in terms of PSNR versus the number of OFDM symbols across different SNR levels.
 Overall, the proposed method achieves more efficient rate-distortion operating points than all baselines, maintaining comparable PSNR with reduced OFDM symbol usage.
 With distortion matching and hyperprior-based adaptation, Robust-NTC maintains nearly uniform PSNR while substantially reducing OFDM symbol usage as the SNR increases.
 Fixed-modulation baselines show improved PSNR with larger modulation orders, with the gap widening at higher SNRs.
 Among the MDJCM-based baselines, the MDJCM-Equal-$M$QAM provides reasonable rate efficiency but suffers PSNR degradation at low SNR, since enforcing equal effective channel gains across subcarriers lowers overall power efficiency.
 In contrast, MDJCM-Opt-$M$QAM enhances robustness through adaptive subcarrier selection, at the expense of higher rate overhead.
 The E2E-Fixed-$M$QAM model employs a fixed symbol length and modulation order, which limits adaptability to varying channels.
 Despite being trained under the corresponding channel and SNR setting, it shows inferior performance compared with Robust-NTC.
 Although the Fixed-$b$-Quant-$\epsilon$ schemes also employ Algorithm~1 to adapt their rate to the channel and SNR conditions, their uniform quantizers with fixed $\epsilon$ disregard latent-channel statistics, resulting in limited rate efficiency and weaker robustness compared with Robust-NTC.
 For instance, Robust-NTC with $(\lambda_y=\lambda_z=192)$ achieves PSNR performance comparable to that of Fixed-$4$-Quant-$0.05$ while requiring less than half the number of OFDM symbols, demonstrating a significant rate advantage under comparable reconstruction quality.
+The BPG-LDPC-AMC baseline shows stable average PSNR while requiring fewer OFDM symbols as the SNR increases, due to fine-grained MCS adaptation and the strong decoding capability of long LDPC blocks.
+Nevertheless, it exhibits a less favorable rate-distortion trade-off than Robust-NTC, especially at low and moderate SNRs.

 Fig.~\ref{fig:diff_SNR_PSNR_STL} shows the PSNR performance of the proposed Robust-NTC and baseline schemes on the STL-10 dataset.
 Compared with CIFAR-10, the larger image size and higher content variability of STL-10 make the latent representation more heterogeneous and challenging to compress efficiently.
 Nevertheless, Robust-NTC maintains a stable rate-distortion tradeoff across all SNR levels, demonstrating that its learned latent modeling and distortion-matching strategy generalize well to higher-resolution data.
 Consistent with the CIFAR-10 results, the proposed framework preserves a similar performance trend relative to the baselines, achieving comparable reconstruction quality with substantially fewer OFDM symbols.
 This result highlights that Robust-NTC effectively scales to more complex image structures, maintaining high rate-distortion efficiency and adaptive transmission behavior under increased source dimensionality.